murrayinglis/sdr-config/README.md

 # sdr-config

 This project provides an interface to configure an Ettus USRP device from an xml file.\
-Tests for SFCW, FMCW, Pulse, Compressed Pulse
+Tests for SFCW, FMCW, Pulse, Compressed Pulse.\
+Submodules not setup.
+CMakeLists.txt has lines which are system specific.

 ## Command line interface usage:
 ### Flags: